StVictoria/web3/README.md

 # Solving the problem with deprecated networks

-Test networks often gets deprecated and theese steps should work for any new network.
+Test networks often get deprecated and these steps should work for any new network.

 >I was trying to migrate from ropsten to rinkeby.
 >Hope it will help those who faced the same problem while watching [this tutorial](https://www.youtube.com/watch?v=Wn_Kb3MR_cU&t=5622s)